Ursula von der Leyen: Israel–Palestine

 In October 2023, 841 EU staff signed a letter to von der Leyen criticising her stance on the conflict.
 It stated the commission was giving "a free hand to the acceleration and the legitimacy of a war crime in the Gaza Strip" and warned that the EU was "losing all credibility and the position as a fair, equitable and humanist broker".
-In 2025, Francesca Albanese, UN special rapporteur for the Palestinian territories, suggested von der Leyen be charged for complicity in Israeli war crimes.
+In May 2025, Francesca Albanese, UN special rapporteur for the Palestinian territories, suggested von der Leyen be charged for complicity in Israeli war crimes.

 Environment

-Von der Leyen promoted the European Green Deal.
+Von der Leyen promoted the European Green Deal. and the Open Coalition on Compliance Carbon Markets.
 She complained that, "Global markets are now flooded with cheaper Chinese electric cars, and their price is kept artificially low by huge state subsidies."

+New world order

+In March 2026, von der Leyen declared the traditional 'rules-based' international order finished, advocating for a more interest-driven and realistic EU foreign policy in response to rising global instability.
+Addressing the US-Israeli strikes on Iran, she argued 'no tears should be shed' for the Iranian regime, despite noting security risks to Europe.
+This rhetoric, particularly her dismissal of the rules-based framework, sparked significant criticism from several EU capitals and threats of a no-confidence motion from S&D lawmakers.